spacejam/seaslug/README.md

 ##### ideas that may or may not lead to puke

 * erlang's terseness and explicit supervisor hierarchies
-* prolog's declarative debugging and provability of pure code
+* prolog's declarative debugging, tables, provability of pure code
 * total functional programming
 * unison's effect systems
 * rust's restricted linear typing